realworldocaml/book/en/compiler-frontend.md

 #### Adding type annotations to find errors

-It's often said that the hardest part of writing OCaml code is getting past the type checker -- but once the code does compile, it works correctly the first time!
+It's often said that the hardest part of writing OCaml code is getting past the type checker&#x2014;but once the code does compile, it works correctly the first time!
 This is an exaggeration of course, but it can certainly feel true when moving from a dynamically typed language.
 The OCaml static type system protects you from certain classes of bugs such as memory errors and abstraction